ENG498-JCDD/Team3/README.md

 - Alyssa Johnson
 - Sami Zito

-Our project aims to provide compelling evidence of growing food insecurity and the individuals/groups most affected by it, as well as the degree to which SNAP has mitigated food insecurity in Wake County and the greater United States.
+Our project aims to provide compelling evidence of growing food insecurity and the individuals/groups most affected by it, as well as the degree to which the SNAP program has mitigated food insecurity in Wake County and the greater United States.

 - [Project Tracker]()
   - **WARNING!**: Be sure to just share the direct URL, since I have added everyone in the class to the Drive folder overall.
 So, do not provide the "Share" link.
 We want to make sure the information remains secure.